EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D01 Network-Part1.md

 4. Now, click in the name of your USB adapter in my case it is `Realtek 802.11n WLAN Adapter [0200]`

 ![USB3](/img/USB3.png)

-Before we can start Kali, we need to download extensions to allow VirtualBox to use the USB device, click in the [link](https://www.virtualbox.org/wiki/Downloads).